Ilsommo97/CustomStaticTransitioning/README.md

 <img src="screenshots/FromVC1.png" alt="From VC" width="360" height="700"/>

 As you can see, the first from view controller is composed of a  UIImageView whose content mode is set to scale aspect fill, a UILabel, a simple blue UIView and a more complex UIView with subviews in it.
-The view controller we're transitioning to looks liek this:
+The view controller we're transitioning to looks like this:

 <img src="screenshots/ToVC1.png" alt="To VC" width="360" height="700"/>